Did You Know: Zeolite

 by in

-All, Molecular Sieve
+All, Instructional, Molecular Sieve

 The material referred to as molecular sieve is called Zeolite.
 Today zeolite is made synthetically but was originally described by the Greeks.
 Zeolite is Greek for “Boiling stone”.
 When the Greeks “discovered” this mineral the observed when water contacted the stone the water the stone would heat up and steam would rise.
 This is because when water is adsorbed on zeolite the heat of adsorption is between 1800 and 2700 BTU for ever pound of water adsorbed.